dcgc/dcgc.io/_posts/2021-11-12-tac-prison.md

 -	Troubleshooting: start little first (define scope), collect logs (provided by customer), search for bugs in the relevant software (based on bug platform), look for configuration issues and then you can think about RMA (because RMA is not the end-all-be-all solution).

--	If you are put on hold by a TAC Engineer or if he asks you to wait for a moment, it means he is going around the floor asking for help because he doesn’t know what to do.
+-	If you are put on hold by a TAC Engineer or if he asks you to wait for a moment, it means he/she is going around the floor asking for help because he/she doesn’t know what to do.

 -	Talk is cheap: if it is not in the case/ticket notes, it didn’t happen.